vishnya/AI-Scientist-v2/README.md

 **I encountered a "CUDA Out of Memory" error.
 What can I do?**

 This error typically occurs when the AI Scientist-v2 attempts to load or run a model that requires more GPU memory than available on your system.
-To resolve this, you can try updating your idea's JSON file (`ai_scientist/ideas/your_idea.json`) to suggest using a smaller model for the experiments or analysis.
+To resolve this, you can try updating your ideation prompt file (`ai_scientist/ideas/my_research_topic.md`) to suggest using smaller models for the experiments.

 ## Acknowledgement